prem0912/cisco-kubeflow-starter-pack/apps/networking/ble-localization/onprem/pipelines/README.md

-# BLERSSI Location Prediction using Kubeflow Pipelines
+# BLE-RSSI Location Prediction using Kubeflow Pipelines

 <!-- vscode-markdown-toc -->
 * [What we're going to build](#Whatweregoingtobuild)